 North Dakota and South Dakota have a reciprocity agreement which states that ND will recognize a SD farm vehicle operator; however, the SD operator has to abide by the same laws as ND farmers.
 Therefore, a SD farm vehicle operator can haul doubles/triple trailers in SD, but they can’t do it in ND unless they are properly licensed.

-The federal regulations show two different exemptions in Part 395: (1) an agriculture exemption, and (2) a 100 air mile exemption.
+The federal regulations show two different exemptions in Part 395: (1) an agriculture exemption, and (2) a 100 air mile (short haul) exemption.
 The main difference is that with the 100 air mile exemption the carrier must maintain time records and the property carrying driver can only work 12 hours with 10 hours separating each 12 hour shift; it doesn't matter what type property they are carrying.
-With the agriculture exemption, there are no time record keeping requirements, but they must be carrying agricultural products.
+With the agriculture exemption, there are no time record keeping requirements when they are loaded, but they must keep time records when empty and be carrying agricultural products.

 If you are employed by a farmer you can operate under the farm exemption.
 However, if you are employed by a custom combiner you have to have a CDL.
 There is a restricted CDL that you can obtain based on custom combine work.
 While there are no knowledge or skills test for a restricted CDL, there are many other limitations.
 49 CFR 383.3(f) outlines the limitations.